petrimj/dotfiles/README.md

 ### Recommended free but not installed by default
 - **evernote** - For your random thoughts and notes.
 Has really slick search and becames better more you use it!

+## Recommended OS-X apps
+- **Mail.app** - Only one which works well with gpg.
+I miss mailbox for UI.
+- **Keychain Access.app** - For storing secrects like passwords and notes.
+Even works between iOS and OS-X devices.

 ## Recommended paid applications
 **[copyclip2](https://fiplab.com/apps/copyclip-for-mac)** -
 Saves ridiculous amount of hours and only costs **4.99$**.